 Below is a list of the 'may contain' allergens:

-If this is a concern please contact us with your specific query - firstname.lastname@example.org
+If this is a concern please contact us with your specific query, or for individual product 'may contain' information - firstname.lastname@example.org.

 We often get asked what some of the ingredients are in our products.
 Here is a list of some of the more commonly occurring ingredients.